 Israel has been the largest cumulative recipient of American foreign aid since its founding as a state.
 While the US does provide economic assistance, this assistance comes almost entirely in the form of military aid under the Foreign Military Financing program, which Israel can use to purchase American military equipment.
 As we pass the six-month mark of the ongoing war between Israel and Palestine, some in the United States, and the international community at large, have called for an arms embargo on Israel given its perceived violation of human rights law.
-There is growing concern amongst policymakers and international organisations, citing the alleged use of humanitarian aid blockages by Israel as weapons of war.
-They ask what is to be done regarding humanitarian aid to Palestine?
+And now President Biden has responded saying that he will suspend offensive arms sales to Israel if the Rafah offensive goes ahead.
+Israel’s Prime Minister Benjamin Netanyahu claimed Israel was strong enough to fight alone as the United States warned that it could cut military aid to the country.
+“If we have to stand alone, we will stand alone,” he said.
+IDF spokesman Daniel Hagari added that the IDF had the “necessary weapons” for its planned operations, “including in Rafah.”

 On February 23, 2023, the Biden administration revealed that it would not provide military equipment to countries deemed likely to commit serious human rights violations, a similar notion to the Leahy Law.
 Approximately one year later, the Biden administration issued a new memorandum providing the requirement of the Secretary of State to: